Monthly Archives / November 2009

 I managed to convince Haze the workaholic designer to join us to the party, and thanks to her I made the right decision to go prepared – with a swimming trunk under my “beach wear”.
 I also brought along the swimming goggle for good measure.

-Fiona & Ee Laine; a wet Reta; KY & little Kendrik (not my son)
+Fiona & Ahfa; a wet Reta; KY & little Kendrik (not my son)

 The party started out not exactly quite as fast as we’d like to, so Terence and I decided to get the ball rolling by jumping into the pool.
 It was GODDAMN COLD!
 I had to swim a couple laps to warm up.
 Jack and AC soon joined us.